Grace Bros: Country stores

 Some of the stores that have closed include Goulburn (closed 1995), Ulladulla, Nowra (closed 2003), Tamworth (converted in 2003 to a Target), Bathurst (closed 2004), Cooma, Queanbeyan, Bairnsdale (after becoming a Myer, converted to a Kmart in 2004).
 In 1982 there were plans to open a Grace Bros. in Strathpine, Queensland but due to the take over of Myer NSW by Grace Bros.
 Holdings the store opened at the Strathpine Centre as a Myer in 1983 and remained opened until 2007.
 Myer Wollongong (Wollongong Central) closed on 3 October 2016.
 Myer Orange closed on 29 January 2017, after 167 years of trading through various owners, 21 of those years it was branded Grace Bros.

 Taken over

 In July 1982, Grace Bros sold its 57% shareholding in Norman Ross to Waltons.
-In April 1983 Grace Bros purchased most of Myer's New South Wales stores excluding Albury, Gordon, Miranda and Tweed Heads.
+In April 1983 Grace Bros purchased most of Myer's New South Wales stores excluding Albury, Chatswood Chase, Gordon, Lismore, Miranda and Tweed Heads.